Underprivileged Children Project

 - Assisting with planned activities

-Is orphanage available all-round the year?
+Is underprivileged children program available all-round the year?
 When will it close for how long?

 The program varies depending on the location, resources available and level of trained staff on hand.

-Placements over December periods are limited as orphans are placed with foster parents
+Placements over December periods are limited as underprivileged children are placed with foster parents